HobbieJ/HobbieOS_Home/README.md

 This is the source code for my website, hosted at my website, [JacobHobbie.com](https://jacobhobbie.com).

-## Installation/Requirements
+## Requirements/Installation

+*Instructions are for the following environment: A Windows 10 machine with the Windows Linux Subsystem (Ubuntu) installed.*

-Before I begin, I should mention that this specific version of Jekyll is customized perfectly for my website.
-Instead of explaining how to install my website, I want to help anyone who is interested in starting their own Jekyll blog by explaining how to get started with a clean instance of Jekyll with their default theme, *Minima*, which you can also find [here](https://github.com/jekyll/minima).
+Instead of describing how to install my Jekyll site, the instructions below describe how to install a clean instance of Jekyll with their default theme, *Minima*, which you can also find [here](https://github.com/jekyll/minima).

-If you want to install the theme I made for my website, *Hobbies*, you can go [here](https://github.com/HobbieJ/Hobbies) to download it, or to find out how to install it from [RubyGems.org](https://rubygems.org).
-This theme is designed for my website, but feel free to use it for your own Jekyll instance!
+If you want to install the theme I made for my website, *Hobbies*, you can go [here](https://github.com/HobbieJ/Hobbies) to download it.

-Finally, if you would like a better tutorial on how to install Jekyll, you can find better documentation from Jekyll themselves in their [documentation](https://jekyllrb.com/docs/home/).
+The official tutorial on how to create your own Jekyll site can be found in Jekyll's [documentation](https://jekyllrb.com/docs/home/).

 ### Requirements

-*Installation instructions will be for my development environment: A Windows 10 machine with the Windows Linux Subsystem (Ubuntu) installed.*

-I will assume you already are comfortable with the command line, (Bash) and have installed the Windows Linux Subsystem, with the Ubuntu variant of Linux.
+You should know how to use both the Windows Command Prompt, (*cmd*), and *bash*.
+In addition, you should have installed the Windows Linux Subsystem.
 To learn how to enable the Windows Linux Subsystem and install Ubuntu on your Windows machine, follow the link [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to Microsoft's documentation, and follow the instructions.
-You'll have to restart, so make sure you've saved anything important you're working on.
-Or better yet, work in the cloud whenever you can!

-You'll also need to install the following:
+To install Jekyll, you'll need the following:
 * Ruby ([Instructions](https://www.ruby-lang.org/en/documentation/installation/#apt))
 * RubyGems ([Instructions](https://rubygems.org/pages/download))
 * GCC